intellifi-nl/webapi-doc/README.md

 The locations resource allows you to create, read and update the definitions for your locations.
 A location couples [zones](#zone)(i.e an Intellifi Spot) to a geographic position and label.

-In a way the zone 'triggers' an location.
-If a zone detects an item then it allows the location to perceive.
+In a way zones 'trigger' locations.
+If a zone detects an item then it allows the connected location to perceive.
 In most situations your Intellifi Spot will behave itself as a single zone and will trigger a locaton.
 An antenna that is connected to the Intellifi spot may also be used as a zone.
 And thus can also trigger a location (this is also called a virtual spot).
 A location can also behave itself as a zone.
 It can 'forward' the received events to it's configured parent_location.
 This is a powerfull concept that allows you to layer your locations.
 The kitchen, hall and livingroom could report to a house locaton for example.

 The locations are coupled by a bottum-up approach.
 Every zone should report to a locaton.
 Every location may report to another location (repeat this sentice as many time as you wish).
 You may let different zones report to a single location.
 Effectively this will allow you to filter your information.
 With the [presence resource](#presences) you can query to presences on a certain location.
 If you are only intrested in the people that are currently in your house then you can just query for that.